* Expert opinions vary on cancer risks from glyphosate

 The chemical has been used by farmers for more than 40 years, but its use was cast in doubt when the World Health Organization's cancer agency concluded in 2015 it probably causes cancer.

-On Thursday, the European Union's 28 countries failed to approve or reject the Commission's proposal for a five-year extension to the licence allowing glyphosate to be used.
+On Thursday, the European Union's 28 countries failed to approve or reject the Commission's proposal for a five-year extension to the license allowing glyphosate to be used.

-Fourteen countries voted in favour, nine against and five abstained, not enough to secure a "qualified majority" under EU voting rules, the Commission said, adding that it would resubmit its proposal in the next two weeks, before the current authorisation expires on Dec.
+Fourteen countries voted in favor, nine against and five abstained, not enough to secure a "qualified majority" under EU voting rules, the Commission said, adding that it would resubmit its proposal by the end of November, before the current authorisation expires on Dec.
 15.

 In theory, the Commission could then push through the extension but it would prefer the governments make the call on an issue that has become politically charged.

-EU states failed twice in October even to vote on a proposal for a 10-year licence extension.
+EU states failed twice in October even to vote on a proposal for a 10-year license extension.

 French pollster Ipsos said in a study in September that a ban on glyphosate could cost the French grains sector, the EU's largest, 1.1 billion euros ($1.3 billion) and wine producers 900 million euros due mainly to lower yields and a fall in exports.

-Total EU sales of glyphosate-based products are around 1 billion euros per year.
-Monsanto has a share of about 40 percent of the global market. ($1 = 0.8613 euros)
+Total EU sales of glyphosate-based products are around 1 billion euros per year. ($1 = 0.8613 euros)

-(Reporting by Philip Blenkinsop, additional reporting by Sybille de La Hamaide and Jean-Baptiste Vey; Editing by Robin Pomeroy and David Evans)
+(Reporting by Philip Blenkinsop, additional reporting by Sybille de La Hamaide; Editing by Robert-Jan Bartunek and Robin Pomeroy)